PAB-me-uk/dev-docker-image/README.md

 create-dev-container another-container another-volume 3.9
 ```

+Note this does not have to be the same python version as the container itself

 ## Important!

-Volume is mounted as `/work` files within this directory will be persisted unless you delete the volume

-Other paths within container will be lost if the container is removed or recreated.
+Volume is mounted as `/workspace` files within this directory will be persisted unless you delete the volume, data outside of the workspace directory will be lost if the container is removed or recreated.

+Python dependencies are copied across to the volume during first launch and are stored in the directory /workspace/.python/3.x any further packages you install will also be placed here and will be available to any containers with this volume mounted that share the same Python version.
+Performance

+if you are not using WSL 2.0 then and you are using your container as your main development environment you may wish to increase available CPU’s, Memory or Disk space available to the Docker Desktop VM after checking memory usage and disk space on your host machine.

+If you are using WSL 2.0 then you can already access all of the main systems resources.

 ## Other commands